How to Choose the Right Paint Brush for the Art Technique

 • Offers the most control

-Fan: Fan brushes used for shading, blurring and glazing.
+Fan brushes are used for shading, blurring, and glazing.

 in the shape of a fan.